A Step-by-Step Guide to a Conversion Rate Optimization (CRO) Audit

 Once you have your data, it's time to start spotting patterns and trends that reveal where your website might fall short.

 Next up, look at the drop-off points in your conversion funnel.
 Use funnel analysis to map visitors' journey from landing on your site to (hopefully) converting.
-Pinpoint where they’re bailing out.
+Pinpoint where they're bailing out.
 Is it the product page?
 During checkout?
 Maybe when filling out a form?
+Identifying these drop-off spots is crucial.

-Another performance indicator is the average session duration.
-If folks aren’t sticking around for long, it could mean your content isn’t grabbing their attention, or they’re having trouble finding what they need.
-Short sessions can be a red flag that something’s amiss.
+Also, keep an eye on the average session duration.
+If folks aren't sticking around for long, it could mean your content isn't grabbing their attention, or they're having trouble finding what they need.
+Short sessions can be a red flag that something's amiss.

-Deep Dive into User Segments
+Deep Dive Into User Segments

 Don't just look at overall metrics—dive into different user segments to better understand your site's performance.